mDIS For System Administrators (SAs)

 Template Manager

-The mDIS template manager can be used to configure data entry forms and database tables.
+The mDIS template manager configures data entry forms and database tables.
+See the Intro and more pages.

 Console Commands